franksrp-ld/ssf/doc/Google Cloud Run.md

 ---

-## 2. Prerequisites
+## 1. Prerequisites

 You’ll need:

 - A GCP project (e.g. `lookoutdemo-ssf`) with billing enabled.
+- `gcloud` CLI installed and up to date.
+- Git installed
-- A Lookout tenant + App Key with access to `/mra/api/v2/devices`.
+- A Lookout tenant + App Key with access to Mobile Risk API (MRA).
 - An Okta Identity Engine org with Identity Threat Protection.
-- `gcloud` CLI installed and up to date.
 - Node.js (for key generation scripts, if used).
+- A local clone of this repo

 ---

-## 3. Login to Google Cloud
+## 2. Login to Google Cloud

 ```bash
 # Authenticate your user